Shepshed Dynamo F.C.: Colours and crest

 The current first team strip consists of black and white stripes, with black shorts and black socks, and their away colours are yellow shirts, black shorts and yellow socks.
 The club's crest features a stylised "D" inherited from local side Loughborough Dynamo who were central in their reformation in 1994.
 Loughborough had in turn taken the name "Dynamo" and the "D" logo from Dynamo Moscow, who had toured the UK in 1945.

 Previously, the club crest featured a representation of a dove on a field of black and white.
 During Maurice Clayton's time in charge, the club were 're-branded' with the nickname 'The Raiders' complete with a crest resembling the Los Angeles Raiders, probably inspired by Charterhouse Holdings' lucrative contract to produce merchandise for the NFL.

 Notable players/managers

-Below is a list of players/managers who fulfill one or more of the following requirements;
+Below is a list of players/managers who fulfil one or more of the following requirements;